Icewire-Makerspace/Arduino-twoinone/README.md

 ## Setting Up
 Install the LCD library by moving the "lcd" folder into your Arduino libraries directory.
 On Windows, the default is ```C:\Users\<User Name>\Documents\Arduino\libraries```

-Connect the components according to the schematic twoinone.pdf.
+Connect the components according to the schematic twoinone.pdf

 Upload the twoinone sketch to your Arduino Uno with the Arduino IDE and enjoy!